univtown/mastodon/CONTRIBUTING.md

-# Contributing to Mastodon Glitch Edition
+# Contributing to UnivTown Mastodon

-Thank you for your interest in contributing to the `glitch-soc` project!
+Thank you for your interest in contributing to the project!
 Here are some guidelines, and ways you can help.

 > (This document is a bit of a work-in-progress, so please bear with us.